romansabaek/romansabaek.github.io/_projects/1_project.md

 <p><b> ROmansa First Avenger (ROFA) </b></p>
 <p> ROFA is a teleoperated rescue robot designed for disaster response, capable of tasks like jumping over hurdles, climbing ladders, opening doors, turning valves, and lifting victims.
 It features two caterpillar wheels and rear legs for traversing uneven terrain, while the front legs lift victims and raise the main body.
 Powered by a Raspberry Pi as its main controller and Dynamixel motors for actuation.
-ROFA is remotely operated through a camera feed from the robot’s perspective. </p>
+ROFA operates by remotely connecting to the Raspberry Pi via Wi-Fi.
+The user assesses the environment through the camera view and controls the robot via teleoperation.
+ROFA's key feature is its ability to transform into terrain-specific modes to effectively navigate diverse terrains.  </p>

 <div class="row">